 That’s where piperine from black pepper comes in.
 This compound dramatically increases intestinal absorption of curcumin (Cancer Research and Treatment, Jan.
 2014).
 As a result, some commercial supplements are formulated with both curcumin and piperine.

-Q. I have read that turmeric may help prevent Alzheimer’s disease, so I’ve been taking it for several years.
-I read online that turmeric needs black pepper to activate the ingredients in it.
-I had never heard of this before.
+Q. I have read that turmeric may help prevent Alzheimer disease, so I’ve been taking it for several years.
+From what I read online, turmeric needs black pepper to activate the ingredients in it.
+I’d never heard of this before.

-I buy turmeric from Puritan’s Pride, but find no mention of black pepper.
+Although I buy turmeric online, I have not seen any mention of black pepper.
 Have you ever heard of this?

 My late husband died from senile dementia and I want to avoid that if at all possible.

-A. Curcumin and other active ingredients in the Indian spice turmeric have a range of benefits.
-They have antioxidant and anti-inflammatory activity.
-Researchers are actively investigating their use against cancer, arthritis, prediabetes and Alzheimer’s disease (Phytotherapy Research, Apr., 2014).
+A. Curcumin and other active ingredients in the Indian spice turmeric have a range of benefits, including antioxidant and anti-inflammatory activity.
+For years, researchers have been actively investigating their use against cancer, arthritis, prediabetes and Alzheimer disease (Phytotherapy Research, Apr., 2014).

 Clinical trials have been disappointing, however, since curcumin is not very soluble and doesn’t get into the bloodstream easily.
-This problem can be overcome with piperine from black pepper or with phospholipid formulations (Current Drug Discovery Technologies, Sept.
+Turmeric’s benefits should become more available paired with piperine from black pepper or with phospholipid formulations (Current Drug Discovery Technologies, Sept.
 2009).

-We wrote recently about an advance in making a curcumin formulation that should make it far more useful for a variety of ailments, not just Alzheimer’s disease.
+We wrote recently about an advance in making a curcumin formulation that should make it far more useful for a variety of ailments, not just Alzheimer disease.